Corbin Bleu: Music career

 Bleu toured with fellow High School Musical cast members from late November 2006 to late January 2007 in High School Musical: The Concert, and with Drake Bell and Aly & AJ performing in about 40 different cities.
 To promote his debut album, Bleu performed at the Nextfest Summer Tour with Aly & AJ and Drake Bell and special guest Bianca Ryan.

 His debut single "Run It Back Again" was featured in the movie Minutemen, on January 22, 2008.
 The song is also featured on Radio Disney Jams, Vol. 10.
 Bleu performed at the Crawford County Fair Grandstand with Vanessa Hudgens, on August 18, 2008.
 A week later, on August 25, Bleu performed at the Michigan State Fair with Raven-Symoné.
 His second album Speed of Light was released on March 10, 2009, via Hollywood Records.
 The album's first single, "Moments That Matter", was performed by Bleu at Kids' Inaugural: "We Are the Future".

 In 2017, Bleu signed a one-album recording contract with Ghostlight Records to distribute his Holiday Inn, The New Irving Berlin Musical soundtrack music, was released digitally on June 2, 2017.
 The album featured twenty-one songs, and was produced by Kurt Deutsch with Todd Whitelock serving as coproducer and Universal Stage Productions as executive producer.
 Bleu later signed a two-album recording contract with Ghostlight Records to distribute his Kiss Me, Kate soundtrack music, the 24th cast album recording for Roundabout Theatre Company, since launching the musical theatre program with She Loves Me in 1993.

-Voice and musical ability

 In an interview with Paul Wontorek, Bleu said he is naturally a lyric baritone.
 He added that he is a fan of Brian d'Arcy James and gets vocal influences from him.

 Personal life

 Bleu has been a supporter of Do Something.
 On March 16, 2010, he was added to the "Broadway Wall of Fame".
 His portrait was unveiled at Tony's Di Napoli Restaurant in New York City.
 In 2011, Bleu began dating actress Sasha Clements.
 On October 15, 2014, they became engaged, and they married on July 23, 2016.

+Public image

 In 2013, an MIT study discovered that Bleu was the third most-common biography article subject among all the different language versions of Wikipedia; pages on him were available in 194 languages, placing below only Jesus (214) and Barack Obama (200), and above Confucius (192) and Isaac Newton (191).
 The contradiction between Bleu's high notability on Wikipedia and low real-life notability comparative to the aforementioned historical figures made the creation of these pages unusual.
-In 2019, a Reddit user found that these translations were likely done by a single user whose IP addresses on Wikipedia locate to Saudi Arabia.
-By 2019, Bleu had dropped to #5 on the list of biographies, but increased in Wikipedia notability, by then being available in 213 languages.